-The CU Anschutz’s Pediatric Nephrology Fellowship’s mission is to train exceptional pediatric nephrologists through the development of robust functional knowledge, clinical skills and research expertise.
+The University of Colorado Anschutz’s Pediatric Nephrology Fellowship’s mission is to train exceptional pediatric nephrologists through the development of robust functional knowledge, clinical skills, and research expertise.
 This is achieved by providing trainees with exposure and training in rich, diverse environment with opportunities for direct inpatient, dialysis, and consultative patient care.

 In addition, trainees will gain knowledge and skills to become productive academic physicians.
 They will have the opportunity to pursue clinical and/or laboratory-based research as well as acquire the necessary skills for quality improvement science.
 Instruction regarding study design, epidemiology, and biostatistics will be available through the research mentor, pediatric nephrology faculty, and the didactic curriculum.
 Multiple scholarly opportunities exist in the department and medical school.